-If you are an investor with lots of capital, Personal Capital may be a good fit.
-The service also lends itself to those who prefer a hands-off approach to the management of their Investments, and for those who are looking for assistance with tax optimization strategies.
+Personal Capital lends itself to those who prefer a hands-off approach to the management of their Investments.
+And, for those who are looking for assistance with tax optimization strategies.

-On the other hand, if you are a DIY Investor who is looking for free tools to use to help you with your financial management strategy, the range of free services they offer are pretty impressive as well.
+If you’re a DIY Investor who is looking for free tools to use to help you with your financial management strategy, the range of free services they offer is pretty impressive as well.

 Personal Capital is suitable for high-net-worth individuals who through a large amount of invested capital, can access dedicated personal Financial Advisors.
 It also delivers a comprehensive range of tools to help DIY Investors analyze their own portfolios without needing to buy-in, or pay for portfolio management services.